sannenj/swoc2024_p3/README.md

 ## Running the client

 From the `PythonClient` folder run the following command `python HelloWorld.py` or run `python HelloWorld.py > run.log` if you want to capture the logs in a file.

+## Server Code

+The server code can be found [in this repo](https://github.com/matthijsman/Swoc2024).